sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 Because we did not encode much semantic meaning into the generation strategies, almost of the all of the thousands of generated programs failed in the interpreter (some did execute, and print values, successfully!).
 Reading the generated programs also led us to realize that we were not specifically handling the case where a Bril program calls a function with multiple definitions.

-Overall, property-based testing was easier than expected to set up, and helped us explore the sample space of Bril programs.
+Overall, property-based testing was easier than expected to set up, and helped us explore the space of Bril programs.

 ## Next steps

 There are several interesting directions that Bril's function handling could take from here.
 We could represent the program stack and context explicitly, rather than relying on the underlying interpreter's stack, and implement first-order and anonymous functions.
-We could also integrate with other projects' type checking and eliminate most of the interpreter's static checks.
+We could also integrate with other projects' type checking and eliminate most of the interpreter's dynamic checks.
 Finally, function calls will allow us and other Bril implementors to run more exciting programs (and optimizations) in the future.